Anyone's death diminishes me,

 George Pérez, 2022, DC & Marvel designer & artist, worked on early Atari fantasy games

-William Peterson, 2001, author of early 1970s mainframe text games
+William Peterson, 2001, author of 1971 mainframe text game Star Trek (which I modded)

 Tom Petit, 2017, sales exec at Sega, Data East and Nintendo